 - Bulk DNS changes during a migration, replatform, or launch.

-Start with the smallest safe access
+Start with the smallest safe token

 export CLOUDFLARE_API_TOKEN="..."